mne-tools/mne-python/doc/overview/design_philosophy.rst

 MNE-Python also integrates well with other standard scientific python libraries.
-For example, MNE-Python objects underlyingly store their data in NumPy arrays, making it easy to apply custom algorithms or pass your data into one of :mod:`scikit-learn <sklearn>`'s machine learning pipelines.
-MNE-Python's 2-D plotting functions also return matplotlib :class:`~matplotlib.figure.Figure` objects, and the 3D plotting functions return mayavi scenes, so you can customize your MNE-Python plots using any of matplotlib or mayavi's plotting commands.
+For example, MNE-Python objects underlyingly store their data in NumPy arrays, making it easy to apply custom algorithms or pass your data into one of `scikit-learn's <scikit-learn>`_ machine learning pipelines.
+MNE-Python's 2-D plotting functions also return `matplotlib`_ :class:`~matplotlib.figure.Figure` objects, and the 3D plotting functions return `mayavi`_ scenes, so you can customize your MNE-Python plots using any of matplotlib or mayavi's plotting commands.
 The intent is that MNE-Python will get most neuroscientists 90% of the way to their desired analysis goal, and other packages can get them over the finish line.